suned/stateless/README.md

 Note that if you pass in in the thread pool and proxy pool as arguments, `stateless.parallel.Parallel` will not exit them for you when it itself exits: you need to manage their state yourself.

 You can of course subclass `stateless.parallel.Parallel` to change the interpretation of this ability (for example in tests).
-The two main functions you'll want to override is `run_tasks` and `run_effects`:
+The two main functions you'll want to override is `run_thread_tasks` and `run_cpu_tasks`:

 ```python
 from stateless import Runtime, Effect